ChapelR/custom-macros-for-sugarcube-2/readme.md

 * text: a string of text; a predefined message that is 'typed' out by the player.

 **Explanation**:
 The `<<typesim>>` macro creates a text area.
-When focused, the users keystrokes generate a predefined message one letter at a time, simulating typing but ignoring the actual input.
+When focused, the user's keystrokes generate a predefined message one letter at a time, simulating typing but ignoring the actual input.
 After the message is finished, any text or code between the macro tags is displayed / run.
-Any output is shown as a <div> beneath the text area; this means you'll need to watch your spacing.
+Any output is shown as a `<div>` beneath the text area; this means you'll need to watch your spacing.

+**Styling Options**:
+The text area generated will just use SugarCube's standard text area.
+If you want to alter its appearance, it has the class `.macro-typesim`.

 **Examples**:
 ```